 In short, the men were in a neutral color button down shirt or collared shirt, a hat, and either shorts or slacks.
 The women were wearing neutral colors as well, typically a button down shirt, dress, or even a collared shirt.
 Both men and women dressed very similar.
 It’s very important to wear neutral colors to avoid distracting the players during the matches.

 WHAT IS THE FRENCH OPEN DRESS CODE?

 You may be wondering what exactly is the French open dress code?
 The official dress code for audience members is there is no dress code.
 However, if you aren’t dressed at least a little conservative they won’t let you in.
 I will share a little secret with you that I picked up while attending the French open.
 The unofficial French open dress code is includes a panama hat and neutral colors.
 Many times you will see both men and women alike dressing the same.

 Both men and women will be wearing a white button down shirt either a polo or long sleeve shirt and neutral colored pants.
 I would highly recommend wearing comfortable shoes as you will do a bit of walking.

 - Wear Neutral Colors – This is to avoid distracting the players

-- Bring a hat / Umbrella – sitting outside in the sun for hours can be hot so a hat is a great way to not get overheated, on the flip side it could rain and you aren’t allowed to move during the sets, so bring an umbrella
+- Bring a hat / Umbrella.
+You will be sitting outside in the sun for hours can be hot so a hat is a great way to not get overheated.
+On the flip side it could rain and you aren’t allowed to move during the sets, so bring an umbrella

-- Wear sunscreen – It can get warm sitting in the sun for hours, so SPF is a great idea
+- Wear sunscreen.
+It can get warm sitting in the sun for hours, packing SPF is highly recommended.

-This was a once in a lifetime opportunity and I’m so thankful I had the opportunity to attend the 2018 French Open Men’s Singles final, and see the match between Rafael Nadal and Dominic Thiem.
+This was a once in a lifetime opportunity.
+I’m so thankful I had the opportunity to attend the 2018 French Open Men’s Singles final.
+The match between Rafael Nadal and Dominic Thiem was magnificent.
 Congrats to Nadal for continuing to be king of the clay and claiming your 11th win.